SiteSupra/sitesupra-docs/docs/supra_cli.rst

 * doctrine:schema:drop
 * doctrine:schema:update

-Please consult `Doctrine documentation <http://doctrine-orm.readthedocs.org/en/latest/reference/tools.html>`_ if you need help on this.
+Please refer to `Doctrine documentation <http://doctrine-orm.readthedocs.org/en/latest/reference/tools.html>`_ should you need help on that.

 framework:routing:list
 ++++++++++++++++++++++

-Displays all registered routes, patterns, resulting controller and whether the route is exported to fronted, like so:
+Displays all registered routes, patterns, resulting controller, and whether the route is exported to fronted:

 .. code-block:: text